Symbol1/Symbol1.github.io/ttt/README.md

         mul sqrt                %  ww'
         exch .3 mul add         %  += vv'
         exch .4 mul add         %  += uu'
         dup abs add 2 div       %  keep if ≥ 0 otherwise 0
         .1 add                  %  affine transform light
     }ifelse
     %%%  score  light
     le {1} {0} ifelse           %  sum<light
 }
 \begin{document}
     \tikz\shade[shading=ordered dithering egg]
         (0,0)rectangle(4in,4in);
 \end{document}

 ```

-Using macOS preview to convert pdf to png (with resolution 256 pixel/inch).
+Using macOS Preview.app to convert pdf to png (with resolution 256 pixel/inch).
 But if you look closely, the “correct” resolution should be 128 pixel/inch.
 Turns out there are some rounding issues no matter I use `floor` or `round`
-in the code that go away when the resolution are doubled.
+in the code that go away when the resolution is doubled.